Jokuyen/Gold-Rush/README.md

 ### Game Play

 In this mini survival game, you play as a cat collecting coins.
-Meanwhile, monsters spawn at random; it is your goal to collect as many coins as possible to increase your score while surviving your encounters with these monsters.
+Meanwhile, monsters spawn at random; it is your goal to collect as many coins as possible to increase your score while surviving your encounters with these wandering monsters.

 Beginning with 5 lives, any collision with these monsters counts as 1 deduction.
 You can attack by pressing "A", enabling you to defeat these monsters, or you could press "S" to temporarily brace yourself for 1 incoming attack.

-The more coins you collect, the most monsters that spawn with a faster default speed.
+Monsters will gradually increase in speed and number as you collect more coins.
 At every 50 coins collected, a key spawns that enables you to open the door to a boss.
 Defeating this boss with your attacks will grant 3 lives.

-If you ever find a cluser of monsters, you can drop a bomb in the selected area with the mouse!
+If you ever find a cluser of monsters, you can drop a bomb in the selected area with a mouse click!

 ### Code Snippets + Images
 ## Note: I'm only using code made from my own work.